 JULIETTA GUERRA

-Guerra graduated from Istituto Marangoni in 2024 and was a participating designer at Argentina Fashion Week in 2023 and was awarded Istituto Marangoni Miami's Fashion Design Scholarship the same year.
-In 2025, she presented her collection at El Paseo Fashion Week ‘25 and Miami Fashion Week, highlighting her artisanal and experimental approach.
+She graduated from Istituto Marangoni in 2024.
+In 2023, she participated in Argentina Fashion Week and received Istituto Marangoni Miami’s Fashion Design Scholarship.
+In 2025, she presented her collection at El Paseo Fashion Week ’25 and Miami Fashion Week, highlighting an artisanal and experimental approach.

 rawness archive